 For men too, they will lose muscle tone, they may have low energy, low sex drive or not feel great (even thought they are in their 20’s and 30’s).

 Stress has a big impact on whether you body is producing hormones.
-If the body is too stressed out, it will not be focused on procreation.
+If the body is stressed out, it will not be focused on procreation.

-The ASI will also show us if estrogen and progesterone levels are low.
+The DUTCH will also show us if estrogen and progesterone levels are low.
 It is important to have a good ratio of estrogen to progesterone to have healthy cycles and good fertility.
 For instance the test may show you have estrogen dominance.
 Which means your estrogen in relation to your progesterone is higher than it should be.

 Ideally you want to see your estrogen to progesterone at 300 to 1 ratio.
 We want progesterone to be higher than estrogen.

 We will also review testosterone.
 Testosterone levels are key for building muscle, energy levels and sex drive.
 Women with high testosterone levels may have symptoms such as acne, excess hair growth (not on your head) and may present with PCOS.